Baebu/mcp-context-server/README.md

 - `read_file` - Read file contents with automatic truncation
 - `write_file` - Write content to files with directory creation
 - `list_directory` - List directory contents with metadata
+- `edit_file` - Edit specific lines in a file (replace, insert, delete)
+- `batch_edit_file` - Perform multiple line-based edits in a single transaction
+- `content_edit_file` - Find and replace content in a file using text or regex patterns

 ### Command Execution